lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 wget -nv https://download.owncloud.org/download/repositories/10.0/Ubuntu_18.04/Release.key -O Release.key
 apt-key add - < Release.key
 ```
->If you experience difficulty with any of the commands referenced in this step, check the [ownCloud download page](http://download.owncloud.org/download/repositories/10.0/owncloud/) for the most up to date information.
+>If you experience difficulty with any of the commands referenced in this section, check the [ownCloud download page](http://download.owncloud.org/download/repositories/10.0/owncloud/) for the most up to date information.

 Next, run the following shell commands as root.
 This adds the repository, then installs ownCloud.
 ```bash